Dora Acuña

 Dora Gómez Bueno de Acuña (1903 in Luque - 1987) was a Paraguayan poet, journalist and radio personality.
 She carried out her studies in Escuela Normal de Asunción, the institute where she graduated with the title of teacher.

 Influenced by the Uruguayan poet Delmira Agustini, Dora Acuña's poetry celebrated life and nature with a frank eroticism.

 First Steps

 She taught primary education for many years, and briefly contributed, between 1930 and 1931, to the 'Sociales' page of the 'El Orden' newspaper of Asunción.

-Her participation in radio programs was extensive and fruitful, as an actress in children's programs, as a reciter of native and foreign poetry, through the innumerable radio series throughout her life, of which "Sobremesa de Gala" stands out, which was broadcast successfully by Radio Nacional, and by Radio Ñanduti, both stations of the Paraguayan capital.
+Her work in radio included acting in children's programs, reciting local and foreign poetry, and participating in various radio series throughout her career.
+She was involved in Sobremesa de Gala, which was broadcast on Radio Nacional and Radio Ñanduti in Asunción, Paraguay.